 Fruit bars

-If you’re looking for a quick packaged option, try a simple fruit and oat bar, like Nature’s Bakery.
+If you want a quick packaged option, try a simple fruit and oat bar, like Nature’s Bakery.
 You may be thinking these types of bars are too high in added sugar, but that is exactly what makes them a good pre-workout snack.
 The sugar quickly ends up in the bloodstream for quick-acting energy.

 Energy bars